benc-uk/chatr/readme.md

 ### Pre-Reqs

+If these pre-reqs look a little daunting, don't worry, just use the dev container in the repo, this has everything you need to run and deploy the app.

 - Linux / MacOS / WSL with bash make etc
 - Node.js & npm
 - [Static Web Apps CLI](https://azure.github.io/static-web-apps-cli/)